department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 **You'll need to tell us:**

- - The cemetery where you'd prefer the Veteran, spouse, dependent family member be buried <br>
+- The cemetery where you'd prefer the Veteran, spouse, or dependent family member be buried <br>
  [Find a VA national cemetery](/find-locations/)<br>
  [Find a state Veterans cemetery](https://www.cem.va.gov/grants/veterans_cemeteries.asp)
 - The type of burial you'd like for the person (casket or cremation) and the size of the casket or cremation urn
- - [The type of gravesite memorial you'd like](/burials-memorials/memorial-items/headstones-markers-medallions/).
+- The type of [gravesite memorial](/burials-memorials/memorial-items/headstones-markers-medallions/) you'd like.
 This may be a headstone, grave marker, niche cover, or medallion.
+- Any religious emblem you'd like on the headstone

 **If the person is a Veteran or Reservist, you'll also need to tell us if you'd like burial honors or memorial items, such as:**
  - [A burial flag](/burials-memorials/memorial-items/burial-flags/)